England strike crucial late blow against Pakistan

 England let Pakistan in

-This contest has more life in it that seemed likely at the start of the day thanks to England's wastefulness and Pakistan's battling qualities.
+This contest has more life in it than seemed likely at the start of the day thanks to England's wastefulness and Pakistan's battling qualities.

 The tourists should have been out of sight, but the morning collapse gave Pakistan a glimmer of hope they clung on to.